Melrose-Mindoro Area School District

 Melrose-Mindoro School District is centered in the town of Farmington, La Crosse County, Wisconsin.
-The Melrose-Mindoro School District comprises all or part of 10 municipalities located in the three counties of Jackson, La Crosse and Monroe.
-The municipalities are Towns of Burns, Farmington, Franklin, Hamilton, Irving, Little Falls, Melrose, North Bend, Onalaska and the Village of Melrose.
+The Melrose-Mindoro School District is spread over three counties.
 It has 770 students attending three schools in grades PK and K-12.
 According to state standards, 45% of students in this district are considered proficient in math and/or reading.
 The district has an annual budget of $8,751,000, spending an average of $11,684 per student.
 The District Office is located at N181 State Rd 108, Melrose, Wisconsin 54642.

+Geography

+The district is located in the three counties: